jack3898/create-lazy-object/README.md

 ## Type safety

-Using the getters object provided to `createLazyObject`, all types are inferred by the return types of the getter functions.
+All types are inferred by the return types of the provided lazy functions.
+It's that simple!

-Using the utility is almost the same as defining an object as-is, it's just all the properties (and even methods) should be wrapped in functions.